 - The home is in terrible shape or abandoned, hinting that it might be foreclosed, decrepit etc.

-- The property manager exhibits shady behavior (an intense eagerness or desperation to have you move in) or avoidance of questions about the property or his or her identity
+- The property manager exhibits shady behavior or avoidance of questions about the property or their identity

 3. Get Tenant Insurance